ESIP is seeking an Executive Director! Find the position posting here.

 # of awards: Multiple

-• Extension of open source software critical to collecting, distributing, fusing, or analyzing Earth science data.
+• The extension of open-source software critical to collecting, distributing, accessing, fusing, or analyzing Earth science data.

 • Eligibility